PANTHEONtech/lighty/lighty-modules/lighty-gnmi/lighty-gnmi-sb/README.md

 Lighty gNMI augment ODL network-topology model with [gnmi-topology](../../../lighty-models/lighty-gnmi-models/lighty-gnmi-topology-model/src/main/yang/gnmi-topology.yang) model.
 This allows to configure and register a specific gNMI device as a NETCONF node.
-When is device successfully registered, Lighty gNMI create specific [DataBroker](src/main/java/io/lighty/gnmi/southbound/mountpoint/broker/GnmiDataBroker.java) for each device.
-This DataBroker will hold schemaContext created from capabilities received from the device.
+When device is successfully registered, Lighty gNMI creates specific [DataBroker](src/main/java/io/lighty/gnmi/southbound/mountpoint/broker/GnmiDataBroker.java) for each device.
+DataBroker provides functionality for writing and reading from gNMI device.
+GnmiDataBroker also contains schemaContext created from capabilities received from the device.
 All YANG models which gNMI device will use, should be provided in [GnmiConfiguration](src/main/java/io/lighty/gnmi/southbound/lightymodule/config/GnmiConfiguration.java) as path to folder with required YANG models.